Temperature sensitivity of a Thorium-229 solid-state nuclear clock

-The thorium-229 nucleus has a nuclear transition (\thorm) at 8.4\,eV (2020\,THz), accessible with vacuum ultraviolet (VUV) lasers~\cite{vonderWense2016,Seiferle2019,Kraemer2023,Hiraki2024}.
-The last two years have seen rapid progress in the development of nuclear-based clocks~\cite{Tiedau2024, Elwell2024}.
-Most recently, a coherent VUV frequency comb was used to resolve individual quantum states of the nuclear transition in a calcium fluoride (\caf) crystal, and connected the absolute frequency to the $^{87}$Sr optical atomic clock as an absolute frequency reference~\cite{Zhang2024}.
+X-ray photon sources have coherently excited nuclear states~\cite{Haber2017,Heeg2021}, including a potential nuclear clock transition for $^{45}$Sc at 12.4\,keV~\cite{Shvyd2023}.
+Excitation of the 76\,eV clock transition in $^{235}$U using a resonant electron bridge process has been proposed~\cite{Berengut2018}.
+The thorium-229 nucleus has a uniquely low energy nuclear transition (\thorm) at 8.4\,eV (2020\,THz), accessible with vacuum ultraviolet (VUV) lasers~\cite{vonderWense2016,Seiferle2019,Kraemer2023,Hiraki2024}.
+The last two years have seen rapid progress in the development of thorium-based clocks, with the first nuclear fluorescence reported in 2023~\cite{Kraemer2023} and the first~\cite{Tiedau2024} and second~\cite{Elwell2024} instances of direct laser excitation occurring in 2024.
+These experiments constrained the transition uncertainty to the ten gigahertz level.
+Later in 2024, a coherent, high spectral-resolution VUV frequency comb~\cite{Cingoz2012,Zhang2022} was used to directly resolve individual quantum states of the nuclear transition in a calcium fluoride (\caf) crystal, and connected the absolute frequency to the $^{87}$Sr optical atomic clock as an absolute frequency reference~\cite{Zhang2024}.
 This new nuclear frequency standard placed the measurement uncertainty of the \thorm{} transition at the kilohertz level.
 The resolved nuclear electric quadrupole structure allowed the determination of the ratio of the ground state's electric quadrupole moment to that of the isomeric state to be \Qe /\Qg =0.57003(1).

 The thorium nuclear transition is an excellent candidate for a next-generation optical frequency standard~\cite{Tamm2003,Rellergert2010,Campbell2011,Beeks2021}.
-The \thorm{} lifetime in CaF$_{2}$ was measured to be 641(4)\,s, placing the projected oscillator quality factor at potentially the 10$^{19}$ level.
+The \thorm{} lifetime in CaF$_{2}$ was measured to be 641(4)\,s, placing the projected oscillator quality factor at potentially the 10$^{19}$ level \cite{Kraemer2023, Tiedau2024, Elwell2024, Hiraki2024, Yamaguchi2024, Zhang2024}.
 In addition, the small multipole moments of nuclei compared to electron orbits make the nuclear transition much less sensitive to external perturbations.
 It has been suggested that the transition will have an enhanced sensitivity to variations of fundamental constants such as the fine structure constant $\alpha$~\cite{Flambaum2006,Rellergert2010}.
-Using the quadrupole ratio measured in Ref.~\cite{Zhang2024}, the enhancement factor was estimated to be three orders of magnitude higher than that in current optical atomic clocks~\cite{Beeks2024,Caputo2024}.
+Using the quadrupole ratio measured in Ref.~\cite{Zhang2024}, the enhancement factor was estimated to be three to four orders of magnitude higher than that in current optical atomic clocks~\cite{Beeks2024,Caputo2024}.

 Besides the application in metrology, the thorium nuclear transition can also be used to precisely probe material properties such as the local electron density.
 Mössbauer spectroscopy uses nuclear transitions to study the chemical environment surrounding the nucleus, including oxidation state, local magnetic field couplings, and electron distribution~\cite{Gutlich2012,Bianchi2021}.
 It is useful for many applications such as spin crossover in organometallic compounds~\cite{Kuzmann2021}, bioinorganic systems~\cite{Kamnev2021} including metalloproteins~\cite{Kamnev2017}, nanomaterials~\cite{Alenkina2022}, and temperature dependent studies of solids~\cite{Weber2014}.
 There are over 45 active Mössbauer elements used today~\cite{Bianchi2021}, including thorium-232~\cite{Hershkowitz1968}.
 Mössbauer spectroscopy is typically conducted using gamma ray sources or synchrotron radiation.
 The thorium-229 nucleus is the first and possibly only Mössbauer active transition accessible by current tabletop laser sources.